-It will be a challenge at first; you will have to demonstrate how to safely climb stools, how to wash their own hands, how to set the table, etc. But after you take the time to do that, it’s done.
+But after you take the time to do that, it's done.
 Your kids will be able to exist a bit on their own.
-They will feel special, because they have their own space.
+They will feel special because they have their own space.

 Are there any TV shows that aren't harmful to kids?

-I want to add, I am not against screen-time unilaterally.
+I want to add that I am not against screen-time unilaterally.
 I think TV has something to offer children of appropriate ages.

 There are some quality programs out there, after all.
 And television can expose kids to all sorts of things they might not otherwise be exposed to, like different expressions of art, for example.